 Headlands Center for the Arts

 During that period I was also involved in birthing the Headlands Center for the Arts in Marin County.
 I had a group of friends and creative colleagues that had been involved in creating the first urban park at a Fort Mason in San Francisco.
-The Army had turned it over to the GGNRA.
+The Army had turned this pristine property by the bay over to the GGNRA.
 (Golden Gate National Recreation Area.)
 No one knew what to do with these buildings.
 They had been built like bunkers in the 30’s, served their time as depots in WWII and then mothballed.
-It wasn’t just the original fort at Ft.
+It wasn’t just the original park at Ft.
 Mason.
 It was a bunch of prime property around the Bay the Army had owned and built Forts on since the late 1880’s.

 Fort Mason was the first and was seen as the natural home for non-profit groups.
 There were big piers that could serve as theaters and fair space.
-And lots of studio and office space as well.
+And lots of studio and office space as well in the barrack buildings.

 The next forts in line to be converted were Ft Barry and Ft.
 Cronkite.
 They were located in a beautiful valley behind Sausalito running down to the sea.
 Fortunately, the Army held on to them until the 80’s or they would have been built up with homes.
 We actually saw the models of those communities that were never built.

 Ft.
 Barry was located about half way down the valley on a circular drive built around its own parade ground.
 There were two very large barracks buildings (3 stories and a basement) and about five officers houses built around the drive.

 We artists looked at them and thought, an artist’s retreat.
 Studios in the barracks and accommodations in the homes.
 The youth hostel had taken another house up the hill so this seemed perfect.
 Only issue was that they were in serious dis-repair.
 Although the basic shell structure was sound, the insides were trashed, toilets and water didn’t work etc. Where was the money going to come from to rebuild them, let alone run the program?